mvdzel/dummy-fhir-ig/input/pagecontent/index.md

 ### Inserting a preprocess (onLoad.extend) script

+The IG Publisher first runs sushi and then ant.
+Have not found a good way to call something before sushi runs.
 Added in my-template/config.json -> ant-my.xml that will exec script.sh after sushi runs.
-Have not found a way to call something before sushi runs.
-Seems like IG Publisher first runs sushi and then ant.
 And this is probably NOT allowed on the HL7 CI Build.

 config.json: